Django ORM and QuerySets

 A QuerySet is, in essence, a list of objects of a given Model.
 QuerySets allow you to read the data from the database, filter it and order it.

-It's easiest to learn by example.
+It's easier to learn by example.
 Let's try this, shall we?

 Django shell